Need to See Your Doctor? Try Telemedicine.

 Once you download and open the app on your phone, it will provide a list of available doctors along with their pictures and profiles.
 You select the doctor you want to see, and if the doctor is available, you can click to see him or her immediately or schedule a convenient time for a call back.
 The app does the rest.

 If the doctor determines you need a prescription, she can send it to a pharmacy of your choice.
-(Be sure the pharmacy has delivery or a drive-through window so you don’t need to walk inside for your prescription.)
 The doctor can also advise if you need to be seen in person or to go to an ER.

 Paying for Telemedicine